antonfirsov/docs/2019/09-Sep/winforms-designer-preview1/winforms-designer-pr1.md

 ## It is early days for the designer, here is what to expect…

 Please keep in mind, that this is the first preview, so the experience is limited.
-We supported the most commonly used controls and base operations, and will be adding more in each new Preview version.
-Eventually, we will bring the .NET Core Designer at parity with the Windows Forms Designer for .NET Framework, so you will have a seamless transition to .NET Core.
+We support the most commonly used controls and base operations and will be adding more in each new Preview version.
+Eventually, we will bring the .NET Core Designer at parity with the Windows Forms Designer for .NET Framework, so you'll have a seamless transition to .NET Core.

 Because many controls aren't yet supported in the .NET Core designer, **we don’t recommend porting your Windows Forms applications to .NET Core just yet** if you need to use the designer on a regular basis.
 The Preview 1 version is good for creating new projects with common controls.